 The regulations from the CMA

-So ICYMI, the CMA (Competitions and Markets Authority) released some new guidelines which detail how content creators should disclose paid-for partnerships, gifts, campaigns, affiliate links and everything in between.
+So ICYMI, the CMA (Competitions and Markets Authority) released some new guidelines which detail how content creators and bloggers should disclose paid-for partnerships, gifts, campaigns, affiliate links and everything in between.
 Want the Cliff Notes version?
 They are essentially aiming for maximum transparency for any and all compensation for a post/mention and the guidelines are MUCH stricter than ever.
 The term “compensation” is pretty broad now, previously it referred to paid collaborations but the CMA want products which are gifted and loaned to be included…even though we’re not paying our photographers, hosting fees or bills with a bottle of gifted perfume 😉

 As a summary of the above documents, it’s important to note the following points: